 - Dry mouth or sore throat upon waking

-Do not wait to seek a professional’s opinion if you suspect you or a loved one are suffering from sleep apnea.
+Do not wait to seek a professional’s opinion if you suspect you or a loved one are suffering from sleep apnea in North Raleigh.
 The condition has been linked to a number of serious health problems, including heart attack, stroke, and even premature death.

 How Is Sleep Apnea Diagnosed?

 Your doctor may refer you to a sleep clinic to diagnose your sleep breathing disorder.
 You will spend the night at the clinic connected to monitors to help identify the problem with your sleep.
 Patients who do not want to visit a sleep clinic may be able to perform an at-home sleep test.
 The results from your test will be evaluated by your doctor, and treatment for sleep apnea is performed by a sleep apnea dentist.

 Once you have received a diagnosis for your sleep apnea, you can regain your eight hours of sleep with sleep apnea therapy.
 One common method for preventing the blockage of the airway during sleep is with the CPAP, or continuous positive airway pressure machine.
 This device uses a face mask hooked up to a machine that forces air into the throat to keep it open throughout the night.
 Unfortunately, many patients are CPAP intolerant -- meaning they do not find relief with this loud, bulky machine.